leucos/ansible-tuto/step-13/README.md

 The second task will use our previously mentioned template and push it in sshd config directory.
 If you have some experience with Ansible, you might be wondering why I used `src="../templates/sshd_config.j2"`.
-Indeed, Ansible is much more clever than that : when using the `template` module, it will look automatically in the `template/` directory.
+Indeed, Ansible is much more clever than that: when using the `template` module, it will look automatically in the `template/` directory.
 Similarly, the `copy` module will hunt files from `files\`.
 However, `vim` being my editor of choise, using the path relative to the